 Instructions

-- Preheat the oven to 325 degrees Fahrenheit.
+- Preheat the oven to 325 degrees Fahrenheit (163 degrees Celsius).

 - Sort through your beans and remove any debris.

-- Place the sorted dry beans in a 3-quart or larger Dutch Oven with a tight-fitting lid.
+- Place the sorted dry beans in a 3-quart or larger Dutch oven with a tight-fitting lid.

-- Add enough water to cover the beans by 1 inch.
+- Add 2 teaspoons of salt.
+Then, add enough water to cover the beans by 1 inch.

 - Put on the lid and bake for one hour and fifteen minutes.

-- If they aren't done, put them back in the oven for 15-minute intervals.
-If they appear
+- If they aren't done, return them to the oven for 15-minute intervals.
+If they appear to be drying out, add a cup of hot water.

 NOTES